 In the past, in order to learn, it was essential to go to a place where a teacher would teach you.
 However, today it is possible to study everything without leaving your home.
 In fact, the current problem is knowing how to choose a good online course.
-In this article, we will see what an “online course” is, how it works, the different types of courses, their advantages, and above all, how to choose the best online course with a very interesting 4-step method.
+In this article, we will see what an “online animation course in bangalore” is, how it works, the different types of courses, their advantages, and above all, how to choose the best online animation course with a very interesting 4-step method.

 What is an online course?

-Other terms commonly used to refer to online courses are “online education“, “distance education“, “distance training“, “virtual teaching”, “e-learning”, ” m-learning (mobile-learning ), Tele-training, and the like.
+Other terms commonly used to refer to online courses are “online animation education“, “distance animation degree education“, “distance animation training“, “virtual teaching”, “e-learning”, ” m-learning (mobile-learning ), Tele-training, and the like.

 Differences between online courses and distance training

 Although the terms are often confused, an online course is not usually the same as distance training.